usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 be an undue burden to spend extended periods of time reading price and product information.

-ILLUSTRATION 4: S also has tickets to a play.When S arrives at the theater, the usher notices that S is an individual who is blind and guides S to her seat.
+ILLUSTRATION 4: S also has tickets to a play.
+When S arrives at the theater, the usher notices that S is an individual who is blind and guides S to her seat.
 An usher is also available to guide S to her seat following intermission.
 With the provision of these services, a Brailled ticket is not necessary for effective communication in